cintiamoraes/cintiamoraes/README.md

 I have been learning about HTML, CSS, JS and Java.:computer:

+I'm a front-end development student at TIVIT Acelera Devs. 😃

 I'm Mentee Cloud Girls.:heart::purple_heart:

 I'm bilingual in Portuguese and Spanish and I'm learning a little English and French.